turboencabulator/ThermAppCam/README.md

 ## New features
 * Automatic non-uniformity calibration (keep lens cover on when starting software)
-* Automatic dead pixel detection during the NUC process and correction
+* Automatic bad pixel detection and correction during the NUC process
 * Image range scaling
 * YUV (V4L2_PIX_FMT_YUV420) instead of Grey (V4L2_PIX_FMT_GREY) output for better compatibility with security software (eg. motion or mjpgstreamer)
 * Image is the right way round by default (instead of horizontally flipped)